Jorge de Verboom, 1st Marquess of Verboom

+Early life

-His father was Cornelius Verboom, the Flemish engineer-in chief-of the Spanish Netherlands, in charge of the fortification of Besançon and of Dôle, in France.
-Prospero Jorge joined the Spanish Military Engineering Academy of Brussels, under the Alferez Sebastián Fernández de Medrano, director of that military academy.
+George Prosper Verboom was born on 9 January 1665 in Brussels, Spanish Netherlands.
+His father was Cornelius Verboom, a Flemish military engineer in Spanish service who was in charge of the fortification of Free City of Besançon and of Dole, Jura in France.

+Education

+Verboom obtained a theoretical and practical military education by joining the first modern Royal Military and Mathematics Academy of Brussels (opened in 1675) under the mentorship of Sebastián Fernández de Medrano, sole-director of the Royal Military and Mathematics Academy of Brussels.
+He completed his training as an engineer at the Royal Academy of Brussels and, after Medrano became blind, he helped his mentor in his teaching and writing, even illustrating some of Medrano's academic books.

+Career

-During the Nine Years' War, Prospero was instrumental in the 1691 campaign by William III of Orange against the French blockade of Mons.
-In 1695, he directed the siege of Namur with Dutch military engineer Menno van Coehoorn.
+During the Nine Years' War, Verboom was instrumental in the 1691 campaign by William III of England against the French siege of Mons.
+In 1695, he directed the siege of Namur with Dutch States Army engineer Menno van Coehoorn.
 He was promoted to field marshal of the Spanish cavalry and, two years later, commanded the Lorraine Regiment of Cavalry.

 In the Spanish War of Succession, Verboom was in command of Antwerp's defenses in 1702.
 He also took part in the siege of Hulst along with Captain General Isidro de la Cueva-Benavides.
-In 1706, the Frenco-Spanish Army—commanded by François de Neufville, duc de Villeroi—was defeated by troops commanded by the Duke of Marlborough at the Battle of Ramillies.
-Troops from Antwerp were used to put pressure on the British at the siege of Termonde.
+In 1706, a Franco-Spanish army under the command of François de Neufville, 2nd Duke of Villeroy was defeated by Grand Alliance troops led by John Churchill, 1st Duke of Marlborough at the Battle of Ramillies.
+Troops from Antwerp were used to put pressure on the Grand Alliance forces at the siege of Termonde.
 In 1709, Verboom was instructed to report on the state of castles and garrisons along the Spain–Portugal border.